Deepanshu1100/RESEARCH_HUB-AGENTIC-AI-DEEPANSHU-RANA/README.md

-# 🚀 ResearchHub AI - Agentic RAG System
+# 🚀 ResearchHub AI - Agentic System

 An intelligent, full-stack research paper management and analysis platform.
 ResearchHub AI allows users to upload complex research papers, extract insights, and interact with a highly context-aware AI assistant that retains conversational memory and strictly prevents hallucination.